Lethalz/ZetV2/Random/Network Engineer Roadmap to Network Automation Engineer.md

 CCNP - (After doing multiple projects (listed below) and getting alot of experience)

+CISSP - Not to be a security guru but to properly secure systems  (need 4 years)

 RHCE/RHCSA - By this time you'll know where to put this my boy

  [VMware Certified Professional - Network Virtualization 2023](https://www.vmware.com/learning/certification/vcp-nv-nsxt.html)